timosarkar/enki/README.md

 The Daphne programming-language is a functional, quasi-dynamic programming language based heavily on other languages such as **Smalltalk, Newspeak, Io, R, Erlang and Java**.
 Daphne serves an intuitive syntax, as absolute control of functionality.
 It features an open type-system, the ability to compile to bytecode and many many more...

+### Copyright:

+(C) 2020 - 2021 Timo Sarkar <sartimo10@gmail.com>

+Fancy is licensed under the terms of the Creative Commons license.
+For more information on licensing issues have a look at the LICENSE file.